tucats/ego/LANGUAGE.md

        Age     int
     }

 This creates a new type called `Employee` which is a struct with two members, `Name` and `Age`.
 A variable created with this type will always be a struct, and will always contain these two members.
 You can then create a variable of this type using

    e := Employee{}

 The `{}` indicates this is a type, and a new structure (of type `Employee`) is created and stored in the variable `e`.
 You can initialize fields in the struct when you create it if you wish,

    a := Employee{ Name: "Robin" }

 In this example, a new Employee is created and the `Name` field is initialized to the string "Robin".
 The value `a` also contains a field `Age` because that was declared in the type, but at this point it contains the zero-value for it's type (in this case, an integer zero).
 You can only initialize fields in a type that were declared in the original type.

 &nbsp;
 &nbsp;

 # Variables and Expressions<a name="symbolsexpressions"></a>

 This section covers variables (named storage for values) and expressions (sequences of variables, values, and operators that result in a computed value).

 ## Symbols and Scope<a name="symbolsscope"></a>

 A variable is a named storage location, identified by a _symbol_.
-The _Ego_ language is, by default, a case-senstive language, such that the variables `Age` and `age` are two different values.
-A symbol names can consist of letters, numbers, or the underscore ("_") character.
+The _Ego_ language is, by default, a case-sensitive language, such that the variables `Age` and `age` are two different values.
+A symbol names can consist of letters, numbers, or the underscore ("&lowbar;") character.
 The first character must be either an underscore or a alphabetic character.
 Here are some examples of valid and invalid names:

 &nbsp;